I Solisti Veneti & Claudio Scimone

 To highlight the deep connection between Venetian music, architecture and figurative arts, they are recording a series of very important DVDs, among which is “Vivaldi’s Seasons in Palladio’s Villas” (Arthaus).

-As part of its 50th anniversary celebrations in 2008 the European Parliament honoured the Orchestra with an official plaque where they are praised as “Ambassadors of culture and music across the borders”.
+As part of its 50th anniversary celebrations in 2008 the European Parliament honored the Orchestra with an official plaque where they are praised as “Ambassadors of culture and music across the borders”.

-With his memorable first modern performance of “Orlando Furioso”, directed by Pierluigi Pizzi and featuring Marilyn Horne and Victoria de Los Angeles, he led the world to discover the importance of Vivaldi’s theatrical works.
+With his memorable first modern performance of “Orlando Furioso”, directed by Pierluigi Pizzi and featuring Marilyn Horne and Victoria de Los Angeles, he led the world in discovering the importance of Vivaldi’s theatrical works.

 Scimone conducted and recorded the first modern integral performances of several works of great composers.
-For example with the Philharmonia of London he conducted the only existing recording of Muzio Clementi’s Symphonies.
+An example being with the Philharmonia of London where he conducted the only existing recording of Muzio Clementi’s Symphonies.